Quanato607/MST-KDNet/README.md

 <img src=./imgs/model.png width=100% />

-The overall framework of **MST-KDNet**. **The Teacher propagation processes all available modalities, while the student propagation accommodates incomplete inputs.**
+>📋 The overall framework of **MST-KDNet**.
+The Teacher propagation processes all available modalities, while the student propagation accommodates incomplete inputs.

 ## Table of Contents
 - [Requirements](#-Requirements)